andrefaria24/aviationapp/README.md

 Aviation App
 -------------------------------
-A simple Python web application utilizing the Flask framework that retrieves information related to north american airports and aviation weather.
+A simple Python web application utilizing the Flask framework with Jinja templating that retrieves information related to north american airports and aviation weather.

 Info
 -------------------------------

-Currently only retrieving latest weather information for a select airport.
+Currently only retrieving weather information.
 ICAO code is required for querying (ex: KJFK for John F Kennedy International Airport).

 Weather information is retreived in METAR format.